Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 “Another weird creature.
 Wonderful.”

-Reluctantly she looked closer.
+Reluctantly, she looked closer.
 Know thy enemy, right?
 She supposed she should also know her bug.

 “…Why’s it got four legs?
 I thought bugs had six.”

 Erin curled her finger and gave the bug a damn good flick.
-It exploded.

 The insect’s green abdomen burst into a splatter of green liquid as the rest of it flew off into the stream.
 Erin blinked as the green liquid covered the cutting board and splashed into the water.

 Some of it landed on Erin’s arm.
 Instantly, both the board and her arm began to smoke and dissolve.

 “Acid flies.
 Okay, that’s completely wrong.”

 Her skin was red and sore from the brief contact with acid, but she was fine.
 Nevertheless, she washed both her body and the cutting board until she felt completely clean.
-This was less fun because Erin was also watching out for strange shadows in the water.
+This was less fun, because Erin was also watching out for strange shadows in the water.